 Creamy Chicken Soup is so rich, yet it is loaded with veggies and is an easy, healthy, simple chicken soup recipe your entire family will love for dinner.

-Creamy Chicken Soup is just one of those feel good, homemade meals that the entire family enjoys.
+This delicious soup is just one of those feel good, homemade meals that the entire family enjoys.
 That is why I’m especially fond of hearty soups and learning how to make chicken soup was something that happened early in life.
-Not only do they incorporate lots of fresh veggies, but they are so comforting and satisfying.
-It is easy to forget that we still have many cold and wet months ahead of us before the local produce makes its way back and we want to start cooking on the grill again.

 How do you make a soup creamy?